The Together Initiative

 - We have put in place adequate measures, such as standard contractual clauses adopted by the European Commission, to protect your personal information.
 You may obtain a copy of these measures by contacting us in accordance with the “Contact Us” section below.

 Links to and from other websites

-We are committed to protecting the privacy of children aged 16 or under.
-If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.
+Our website is not directed at children aged 16 or under.
+However, we may from time to time conduct surveys that are aimed specifically at children in schools.
+If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with any personal information.